storybookjs/ember/docs/addons/addons-api.md

 <!-- prettier-ignore-end -->

 The render function is called with `active` and `key`.

-When the panel is in focus in the UI, the `active` will be true.
+The `active` value will be true when the panel is focused on the UI.

 As you can see, you can set any React Component as the panel.
 Currently, it's one line of text.
 But you can do anything you want.
 It's a good practice to specify the panel title with the `title` key.
 You can use any plain text with it.

 ## makeDecorator API